Bone Grafts Provide Sufficient Bone Support for a Dental Implant

 Did you know…

-that the majority of American adults over age 35 are missing, at least, one natural tooth?
+The majority of American adults over age 35 are missing, at least, one natural tooth.
 What’s more is that 1 in 4 seniors age 74 and older are missing all of their permanent teeth.
 Although dentures and bridges are a prosthetic option, they do not provide the same benefits available with dental implants.
 Implant dentistry prevents others from recognizing teeth as ‘false,’ and it also prevents the jawbone from disintegrating and any remaining natural teeth from shifting.

 Sinus Lift Procedure

 You may be a candidate for dental implants if you are missing one or more teeth.
 You’ll need a complete surgical consultation with x-rays to determine whether you are in good health and have adequate bone structure to support dental implants.
 In some cases where the bone is not dense enough to support an implant, surgical bone grafting may make it possible to support one in the future.
 It is also important to ensure you do not have any existing health conditions, such as gum disease, that could cause complications with your implants.